Kathmandu: Etymology

 The colophons of ancient manuscripts, dated as late as the 20th century, refer to Kathmandu as Kāṣṭhamaṇḍap Mahānagar in Nepal Mandala.
 Mahānagar means "great city".
 The city is called Kāṣṭhamaṇḍap in a vow that Buddhist priests still recite to this day.
 Thus, Kathmandu is also known as Kāṣṭhamaṇḍap.
 During medieval times, the city was sometimes called Kāntipur (कान्तिपुर).
 This name is derived from two Sanskrit words – Kānti and Pur.
 Kānti is a word that stands for "beauty" and is mostly associated with light and Pur means place, thus giving it the meaning, "City of light".

 Among the indigenous Newar people, Kathmandu is known as Yeṃ Dey (येँ देय्), and Patan and Bhaktapur are known as Yala Dey (यल देय्) and Khwopa Dey (ख्वप देय्) respectively.
 "Yen" is the shorter form of Yambu (यम्बु), which originally referred to the northern half of Kathmandu.
 The older northern settlements were referred to as Yambi while the southern settlement was known as Yangala.

-The spelling "Katmandu" was often used in older English-language text.
-More recently, however, the spelling "Kathmandu" has become more common in English.

 History

 Archaeological excavations in parts of Kathmandu have found evidence of ancient civilizations.
 The oldest of these findings is a statue, found in Maligaon, that was dated at 185 AD.
 The excavation of Dhando Chaitya uncovered a brick with an inscription in Brahmi script.
-Archaeologists believe it is two thousand years old.
-Stone inscriptions are a ubiquitous element at heritage sites and are key sources for the history of Nepal.
+Archaeologists believe that it is two thousand years old.
+Stone inscriptions are ubiquitous elements at the heritage sites and are key sources for the history of Nepal.

 The earliest Western reference to Kathmandu appears in an account of Portuguese Jesuit Father Joao Cabral who passed through the Kathmandu Valley in the spring of 1628 and was received graciously by the king of that time, probably King Lakshminarasimha Malla of Kathmandu on their way from Tibet to India.
 Father Cabral reported that they reached "Cadmendu", the capital of Nepal kingdom.